xpack-dev-tools/qemu-arm-xpack/README-DEVELOP.md

 in `c_cpp_properties.json`, so most definitions should be already available via IntelliSense.

-There are 3 configurations available, for each platform.
+There are several configurations available, for each platform.

 To select the one appropriate for your environment, open a C/C++ file and click the bottom right **C/C++ Configuration** selector; in the